The next generation of leaders and innovators

 The Argelander Program

-Enjoy comprehensive support tailored to your interests and career stage with the Argelander Program for Early-Career Researchers at the Argelander Competence Center.
+Enjoy comprehensive support tailored to your interests and career stage with the Argelander Program for Early-Career Researchers.

 Working Healthily